Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_vms/start_stop_cft/Environment_intro/submitting_procedures.md

 title: "Submit Transfer CFT OpenVMS procedures"
 linkTitle: "Submit Transfer CFT VMS procedures"
 weight: 260
---- A number of logical names are used to configure the Transfer CFT behavior with respect to the various procedures submitted by it.
-For more information, refer to the MONIT_MEM utility section.
+---A number of logical names are used to configure the Transfer CFT behavior with respect to the various procedures submitted by it.
+For more information, refer to the [MONIT_MEM utility]() section.

 The following table describes the logical names for the procedures that control Transfer CFT behavior.

 | Logical Name | Description |
 | --- | --- |